 In 1971 Congress amended the Communications Act by enacting the Federal Election Campaign Act.
 The statute held that the FCC may revoke a station’s license “for willful or repeated failure” to allow access to a station’s facilities or the opportunity to purchase reasonable amounts of time for use.

-Limited right of 'reasonable access' upheld
+Court upheld limited right of 'reasonable access'